gigalixir/gigalixir-cli/docs/source/main.rst

 Database Sizes & Pricing
 ========================

 Database sizes are defined as a single number for simplicity.
 The number defines how many GBs of memory your database will have.
 Supported sizes include 0.6, 1.7, 4, 8, 16, 32, 64, and 128.
 Sizes 0.6 and 1.7 share CPU with other databases.
 All other sizes have dedicated CPU, 1 CPU for every 4 GB of memory.
 For example, size 4 has 1 dedicated CPU and size 64 has 16 dedicated CPUs.
-All databases start with 10 GB disk and increase automatically.
+All databases start with 10 GB disk and increase automatically as needed.
 We currently do not set a limit for disk size, but we probably will later.

 In the free tier, you get a size 0.6 database for free, but it is limited to 10,000 rows.